-schools and motivate defense strategies among boards of education.
 In the first case, Gebser v.
-Lago Vista Independent School, a high school student had a sexual relationship with one of her teachers.
+Lago Vista Independent School, 524 U.S. 274 (1998), a high school student had a sexual relationship with one of her teachers.
 Although the school principal had received complaints from the parents of several students that the teacher had made inappropriate comments during class, the student in Gebser did not report the relationship with the teacher to school officials.
 After the couple was discovered having sex, the teacher was arrested and the school district terminated his employment.
 During this time, the district had not distributed either an official grievance procedure for recording sexual harassment complaints or a formal anti-harassment policy.

-The student and her mother sued the district, raising claims under Title IX of the Education Amendments of 1972^{11[11]} and certain other statutes.
-The Supreme Court stated that it would not hold a school district liable in damages for a teacher's sexual harassment of a student absent actual notice and deliberate indifference.
+The student and her mother sued the district, raising claims under Title IX of the Education Amendments of 1972 and other statutes.
+The supreme court stated that it would not hold a school district liable in damages for a teacher's sexual harassment of a student absent actual notice and deliberate indifference.

 The second case, Davis v.
-Monroe Board of Education, involved a then-fifth grade student and the alleged harassment she endured at the hands of her classmates.
+Monroe Board of Education, 526 U.S. , , 119 S. Ct.
+1661 (1999), involved a then-fifth grade student and the alleged harassment she endured at the hands of her classmates.
 Specifically, the allegations against the classmate included attempting to touch her on the breast and vaginal areas, directing vulgarities at the student, and behaving in a sexually suggestive manner toward her.
-The complaint described several separate instances of sexual harassment, occurring an average of once every twenty-two days over a six-month period.
+The complaint described several separate instances of sexual harassment, occurring an average of once every 22 days over a six-month period.
 The incidents were reported to this student's teachers and building principal.
 Although the perpetrator was threatened with disciplinary action, he persisted with his unwelcome advances until he was charged and prosecuted for sexual battery.

-The student's mother brought suit on her daughter's behalf against the school board, the teachers involved, and the building principal.
-Although the perpetrator was threatened with disciplinary action, he persisted with his unwelcome advances until he was charged and prosecuted for sexual battery.
-The student's mother brought suit on her daughter's behalf against the school board, the teachers involved, and the building principal.
-The complaint alleged that the "deliberate indifference" shown by the school board and its employees to the unwelcome sexual advances of the other student created an intimidating, hostile, offensive, and abusive school environment in the violation of Title IX.
+The student's mother brought suit on her daughter's behalf against the school board, the teachers involved and the building principal.
+The complaint alleged that the "deliberate indifference" shown by the school board and its employees to the unwelcome sexual advances of the other student created an intimidating, hostile, offensive and abusive school environment in the violation of Title IX.

-The Eleventh Circuit Court of Appeals held that the plaintiff failed to state a claim under Title IX, finding that "Congress gave no clear notice to schools and teachers that they, rather than society as a whole, would accept responsibility for remedying student-student sexual harassment when they chose to accept federal financial assistance under Title IX."
-The Supreme Court, however, reversed the court of appeals and held that
+The 11th Circuit Court of Appeals held that the plaintiff failed to state a claim under Title IX, finding that "Congress gave no clear notice to schools and teachers that they, rather than society as a whole, would accept responsibility for remedying student-student sexual harassment when they chose to accept federal financial assistance under Title IX."
+The supreme court, however, reversed the court of appeals and held that schools can be sued, in some cases, where one student sexually harasses another and the school does nothing or little to stop the harassment.